juand-r/entity-recognition-datasets/data/BBN/README.rst

 2. Create directory 'data' within the CONLL-format directory.

 3. Some minor cleaning must be done (some XML errors).
+These can be fixed by running:

+   . clean.sh

-See below for details.
+   See below for details of what this script does.

 4. Then, in directory utils, in Python 2: